wtrocki/rhmap-storage-service/README.md

 ```
 ------WebKitFormBoundaryKKdzzkCch9eo2hG0
 Content-Disposition: form-data; name="file"; filename="yourfile.txt"
-Content-Type: text/html
+Content-Type: text/plain

 ------WebKitFormBoundaryKKdzzkCch9eo2hG0
 Content-Disposition: form-data; name="redirectOnSuccess"
 /
 ```

+### Retrieve files
 > GET /api/files/:filename

-Stream uploaded file
+Stream uploaded file.
+Returns file octet stream

+### Delete file from database

 > DELETE /api/files/:filename

-Delete uploaded file (file id can be used as well)
+Delete uploaded file by `filename`.
+Object id can be also specified as filename.

 ## Why using mongodb as storage solution

-- When using mongo data and files are stored in one place (simplicity)
+- When using mongo data and files are stored in one place
-- Easy to scale using mongo mechanisms
+- Ability to replicate files using mongo mechanisms
-- Easy to backup using existing mongo backup solutions
+- Many backup options using existing mongo backup solutions.
+Files and data are stored in the same database
+- Possiblity to stream data
 - Easy to monitor storage and provide alerts
+- Possible to manage and query file metadata without effort

 ![](./images/meme.png)